 This vehicle should not be modified.
 Modification could affect its performance, safety or durability, and may even violate governmental regulations.
 In addition, damage or performance problems resulting from modifications may not be covered under NISSAN warranties.
-This manual includes information for all options available on this model.
-Therefore, you may find some information that does not apply to your vehicle.
+This manual includes information for all features and equipment available on this model.
+Features and equipment in your vehicle may vary depending on model, trim level, options selected, order, date of production, region or availability.
+Therefore, you may find information about features or equipment that are not included or installed on your vehicle.